Elsie Lefebvre: Montreal City Council

 Lefebvre was recruited by Vision Montréal as a high-profile candidate for Montreal City Council in November 2009, in the district of Villeray in the borough of Villeray–Saint-Michel–Parc-Extension.
 She won the election, defeating incumbent Union Montréal councillor Sylvain Lachance.
 When she joined municipal politics, she said the political milieu in Montreal was hampered by factionalism.

 She won re-election in 2013 under the party Coalition Montreal.

 Lefebvre announced in June 2017 that she would become an independent councilor before choosing which party she will join for the next elections.
 On 13 June 2017 Mayor Denis Coderre dropped councilor Marvin Rotrand from the role of Vice-Chair of the Société de transport de Montréal and replaced him with Lefebvre.

 Lefebvre announced in August 2017 that she would join the mayor's Équipe Denis Coderre pour Montréal for the November 2017 municipal elections.
-She said working with the Coderre regime on files like transit electrification and banning plastic bags convinced her to join his faction.
+She said working with the Coderre government on files like transit electrification and banning plastic bags convinced her to join his team.
 She said she feels the partisan atmosphere changed since Coderre’s election in 2013.

 Lefebvre subsequently lost to Rosannie Filato, a lawyer with the Projet Montreal party.